Amoxicillin (as trihydrate)

 this medicine against the benefits they expect it will have for you.

 What this medicine is used for

 The name of your medicine is Terry White Chemists Amoxycillin.
-It contains the active ingredient, amoxycillin (as trihydrate).
+It contains a penicillin

-It is an antibiotic which used to treat infections in different parts of the body caused by bacteria.
+It is an antibiotic which is used to treat infections in different parts of the body

-Amoxycillin will not work against infections caused by viruses such as colds or the flu.
+Amoxicillin will not work against infections caused by viruses such as colds or the

 How it works

-Your doctor may have prescribed amoxycillin for another reason.
+Your doctor may have prescribed amoxicillin for another reason.

 This medicine is available only with a doctor's prescription.